-We claimed in Section~\ref{sec:contributions} that if non-strict journeys are allowed, then one can transform a temporal clique $\G=(G,\lambda)$ with {\em unrestricted} labeling $\lambda$ into a clique $\HH=(G,\lambda_H)$ with {\em simple} labeling such that any valid temporal spanner of $\HH$ induces a valid temporal spanner of $\G$.
+We claimed in Section~\ref{sec:contributions} that if non-strict journeys are allowed, then one can transform a temporal clique $\G=(G,\lambda)$ with {\em unrestricted} labelling $\lambda$ into a clique $\HH=(G,\lambda_H)$ with {\em simple} labelling $\lambda_H$ such that any valid temporal spanner of $\HH$ induces a valid temporal spanner of $\G$.
 (As explained, the converse is false, but this is not a problem.)
-The reduction proceeds in two steps: (1) for every edge $e$, restrict $\lambda(e)$ to a single label chosen arbitrarily; and (2) whenever $k$ edges adjacent to the same vertex have the same label $l$, these edges are relabeled with a unique value in the interval $[l, l+k-1]$ (arbitrarily) and the value of all the other labels in the graph which are larger than $l$ are shifted by $k$.
-It is not difficult to see that if a journey exists in $\HH$, then the same sequence of edges allows for a (possibly non-strict) journey in $\G$.
+The reduction is in two steps.
+First, for every edge $e$, restrict $\lambda(e)$ to a single label chosen arbitrarily from $\lambda(e)$.
+Then in the resulting temporal clique, whenever $k$ edges incident to the same vertex have the same label $l$, these edges are relabelled with distinct values in the interval $[l, l+k-1]$ (arbitrarily) and the values of all the other labels in the graph that are larger than $l$ are increased by $k$.
+It is not difficult to see that if a journey exists in $\HH$, then the same sequence of edges induces a (possibly non-strict) journey in $\G$.

-As for the second claim of the introduction, if strict journeys are the only ones allowed, then as explained, we require the existence of a {\em simple} sub-labeling of $\lambda$ (whose computation is not discussed).
-Here, it is even more direct that any journey based on the sub-labeling is a fortiori available in the complete instance.
+As for the second claim of the introduction, if strict journeys are the only ones allowed, then as explained, we require the existence of a {\em simple} sub-labelling $\lambda'$ of $\lambda$ (whose computation is not discussed).
+Here, it is even more direct that any journey based on the sub-labelling $\lambda'$ is available in the original instance.
 Based on these arguments, the rest of the paper focuses on simple temporal cliques, and we sometimes drop the adjective ``simple'' when it is clear from the context.